-The Board seeks to understand the needs and priorities of the Group's stakeholders and these are taken into account during all its discussions and as part of its decision-making.
+The Board seeks to understand the needs and priorities of the Group's stakeholders, and these are taken into account during all its discussions and as part of its decision-making.
 As an externally managed investment firm, the Group does not have any employees or customers, nor does it have a direct impact on the community or environment in the conventional sense.
-Further explanation on environmental, human rights, employee, social and community issues is set out on pages 15 to 21 and page 30.
+Further explanation on environmental, human rights, employee, social and community issues is set out on pages 11 to 14.